Jeremy Biggers Art

 Living in a Bubble

-Imamura uses the most refined materials to create her sacred works. including 24 K gold beads and antique silk kimono fabrics.
+Eri Imamura’s artwork delves into the human psyche and how we adapt to social issues using the symbolic language of ancient and contemporary Japanese culture.
+Imamura uses refined materials to create her sacred works, including 24 karat gold beads and antique silk kimono fabrics.
 Her subject matter stems from Japanese traditional myths, which she blends with contemporary Manga imagery to create heroic works of skill, power, and transformation.

 Subscribe To Our Newsletter